 Traveling the world is one of the most exciting pleasures in life.
-Those who love traveling and are employed, are accomplishing their travel goals through remote working.
+Those who love traveling and are employed, remote working has enabled them to accomplish their travel goals.

 Consequently, the number of professionals who are exploring the world is on the rise.
 Traveling, whether short-term or for an extensive period of time, offers valuable experience that you can apply to your job to become an even more treasured employee.
 Traveling and work performance go hand in hand.

-Here’s a few key career skills you learn by travelling:
+Here’s a few key career skills you learn by traveling:

 Traveling assists in developing your skills immeasurably.
 For instance, if you love to engage in outdoor activities such as mountain climbing, swimming or diving when you travel, then you will become more skillful with each unique place you visit and practice your activity.
 If you apply yourself, you will learn additional new skills on your travels which is very rewarding and gives a great feeling of accomplishment.
 There’s only so much that office manuals or company retreats can teach you.
 Much of this new knowledge that you’ll undoubtedly acquire with a passport may have never come up in your architectural or business courses.